Erudika/para-cli/README.md

 The configuration file is located in `~/.config/para-cli-nodejs/config.json` and contains the keys used to authenticate with a Para server.
 The properties `accessKey`, `secretKey` and `endpoint` can be passed as arguments or loaded from the config file.
 Also you can choose to set the environment variables `PARA_ACCESS_KEY`, `PARA_SECRET_KEY` and `PARA_ENDPOINT`.
+The command-line arguments take precedence over environment variables, and if those are missing we read from `config.json`.

 Once configured you can test your connection to the server: